|Dates / Deadlines:|

 Track one is open to any student who has either successfully completed the SPAN 1020 and SPAN 1060 sequence, scored over 515 on the SAT Spanish language exam, or placement at level of SPAN 2010 on the department's placement exam.
 Students applying to track two should have completed SPAN 2020 prior to the start of the program.
 Students on track three should have completed SPAN 3010 prior to the start of the program.

 Participants have an option to enroll in an additional 1-credit course, SPAN 2100, as a part of this program.
 Those in SPAN 2100 will complete a service experience and will write a final research paper to earn the additional credit.
-Those interested should speak with Professor Gerli at the time of application.
+Those interested should speak with Professor Sprague at the time of application, and include this course in the course interest section of the application.
+Additionally, please review the program Budget Sheet for tuition information.

 (SPAN 2010 & 2020; 6 credits)